The Philosophy of the Program is as follows:

 - In clinical practice, it is the responsibility of the faculty to maintain boundaries of safety and it is the responsibility of the learner to respect those boundaries

-- Learning is facilitated by a variety of instructional modalities and interdisciplinary approaches
+- Learning is facilitated by a variety of instructional modalities and interprofessional approaches

 To graduate safe, beginning midwives.
 This is accomplished by assisting each student to:

 - acquire depth and breadth of midwifery and related theory

 - acquire competence in the performance of midwifery skills

 - apply theoretical knowledge including evidenced based research to clinical practice

 - utilize the midwifery management process in all aspects of midwifery care

 - become a culturally competent primary health care provider for women

 The program offers qualified post-baccalaureate students the opportunity to become safe beginning CNMs and CMs who are able to:

 - Provide primary health care, encompassing gynecologic care, to essentially healthy women from adolescence through post-menopause.